Erik-White/ColonyScanalyser/docs/command_line_arguments.md

 ```
 --use_cached_data
 ```
-### Information output
+### Verbose output
-The level of information output to the command line.
-Default level is `1`, increase to see more information.
-Output can be silenced with `0`
+Increases the information output to the command line.

-- input: integer
 ```
 -v
 --verbose